nakamamesh/nakamamesh-android/docs/SOURCE_ROUTING.md

-# Source-Based Routing for BitChat Packets
+# Source-Based Routing for nakamamesh Packets

-This document specifies an optional source-based routing extension to the BitChat packet format.
+This document specifies an optional source-based routing extension to the nakamamesh packet format.
 A sender may attach a hop-by-hop route (list of peer IDs) to instruct relays on the intended path.
 Relays that support this feature will try to forward to the next hop directly; otherwise, they fall back to regular broadcast relaying.

 Status: optional and backward-compatible.

 ## Layering Overview

-- Outer packet: BitChat binary packet with unchanged fixed header (version/type/ttl/timestamp/flags/payloadLength).
+- Outer packet: nakamamesh binary packet with unchanged fixed header (version/type/ttl/timestamp/flags/payloadLength).
 - Flags: adds a new bit `HAS_ROUTE (0x08)`.
 - Variable sections (when present, in order):
   1) `SenderID` (8 bytes)